 Back-to-School time is an exciting and highly anticipated return for many students; however, it can also be an over-stimulating and overwhelming experience.
 Here are a few strategies and suggestions to continue to ease the transition back-to-school for your child and family:

-1) Make sure your child is well-prepared for what to expect.
-Back-to-school brings many new events and enrollment in activities.
-Prior to day-of participation, it may be helpful to visit the location ahead of time so that your child can familiarize himself or herself with the environment, whether it be a club, after-school activity, school dance, etc. Take pictures if you can!
-Creating an individualized social story about what is expected during participation in these activities is a great way to prepare your child for these events and have a successful transition.
-Choose or create stories that highlight all the fun and exciting aspects of the new club/group/event that your child will get to experience during the upcoming year!
-This review ahead of time can help reduce your child’s anxiety surrounding upcoming events because he or she will already have a preview of what to expect!
+1. Make sure your child is well-prepared for what to expect.
+Before returning to school it may be helpful to visit the new school or new classroom so that your child can familiarize himself or herself with the environment.
+If possible, point out noteworthy spaces such as the bathroom, cubbies, or “cool down” corner; take pictures if you can!
+Reading a book or creating an individualized social story about going back to school is another great way to prepare your child for this transition.
+Choose or create stories that highlight all the fun and exciting aspects of school that your child will get to experience during the upcoming year!
+Including photos of the new building or classroom and teacher can help to reduce anxiety surrounding the end of summer transition.

-2) Establish a bedtime and morning routine.
-Summer days and vacation time often bring a change of schedule and many late nights.
-Now that school is underway, continue to establish a healthy schedule for bedtime and morning wake-ups.
-Help your child get back into the swing of weekday school routines by setting up an appropriate sleep and wake schedule.
-If you still find your child has been staying up past ideal times, re-adjust those sleep-wake cycles by getting to bed and waking up 10-15 minutes earlier per day until they are into a healthy hourly range.
+2. Establish a bedtime and morning routine.
+A week before school starts, help your child get back into the swing of weekday school routines by setting up an appropriate sleep and wake schedule.
+If your child has been staying up later over summer break or vacation, readjust those sleep-wake cycles by getting to bed and waking up 10-15 minutes earlier per day until they are into a healthy hourly range.
 It is essential that children receive the recommended amount of sleep each night in order to promote energy and attention levels needed for optimal functioning in the classroom.
 The Centers for Disease Control and Prevention (2017) provide the following recommendations:

-5) Implement a positive reinforcement system.
+5. Implement a positive reinforcement system.
 Using a reward or token system is a great way to encourage your child to participate actively in his or her day-to-day routines.
 Positive reinforcement may particularly come in handy in resuming routines surrounding homework completion.
-For example, “each night we complete our homework on-time and initiate our work independently, we earn a star on our chart; at the end of the week if we have 5 stars, we have a family movie night with popcorn!”
-For more tips on setting up good homework habits as we get back into the swing of the school year, check out our “Homework Tips”
+For example, “each night we complete our homework on-time and initiate our work independently, we earn a star on our chart, at the end of the week if we have 5 stars, we have a family movie night with popcorn!”
+For more tips on setting up good homework habits as we get back into the swing of the school year, https://aaspeech.com/healthy-homework-habits-from-an-ot/